Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

 Evaluations of core-core potentials for neutral argon atoms in a medium without free electrons give results close to parameterized potentials similar to the Lennard-Jones(LJ) or more advanced rare-gas potentials.
 The presence of free electrons leads to screening of the core-core interaction.
 Thus, at the LJ-level of approximation, $V^{cc}(k)$ for two neutrals immersed in the appropriate electron gas is approximately given by $V^{LJ}(k)\{1+V_k\chi(k,T)\}$.

 For two charged ions, the major interaction is via free electrons, and is given by the usual form, Eq.~\ref{ppot-f.eqn}.
 The major part of the interaction between the ion and the neutral atom is the energy of the induced dipole of the neutral atom interacting with the electric field of the ion, moderated by screening.
 There is also a shell-shell repulsion, giving rise to a modified LJ-like potential.
 The polarizability and other parameters can be evaluated using the bound electron densities of the Ar atom and the Ar$^+$ ion obtained from the respective NPA calculations, or using known LJ parametrizations.
-Corresponding calculations using the VASP code etc., and using NPA results, have been reported by Stanek et al., Ref. ~\cite{Stanek2020}.
-In Fig.~\ref{argpots.fig} we display the three pair-potentials relevant to argon at normal density and $T=2$ eV, when $\bar{Z}=0.3$, and treated as a mixture.
+In Fig.~\ref{argpots.fig} we display the three pair-potentials relevant to argon at normal density and $T=2$ eV, when $\bar{Z}=0.3$, and when treated as a mixture.
 However, if the system is treated as a single component fluid of average atoms with a charge of $\bar{Z}$=0.3, the resulting pair-potential evaluated without including core-core corrections is found to be quite different (right panel, Fig.~\ref{argpots.fig}) from those inclusive of core corrections.